qdm12/gluetun-wiki/setup/advanced/control-server.md

 We assume every request described in the following is run on `http://<your-docker-host-ip>:8000` as base.

+## Authentication

+There is no global authentication built-in for the server in Gluetun.
+Instead:

+1. Pick your favorite HTTP reverse proxy (Caddy, Caddy, Nginx, etc.)
+1. Pick the authentication of your choice (Basic Auth, OAuth, etc.) using your reverse proxy.
+    - You can usually pick an authentication per route, or globally.
+    - You might want to have TLS (HTTPS) enabled, to not leak credentials in the network.

+Per route token authentication may be added in the future, for local containers needing access to it.

 ## OpenVPN and Wireguard

 The HTTP control server allows to modify the state of OpenVPN and Wireguard.